ierkal/ierkal/README.md

-- 👋 Hi, I’m @ierkal
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning Unity,
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 - 👋 Hi, I’m @ierkal (İbrahim Erkal) and I'm a student of second class of Computer Programming at Biruni University.
 - 🌱 I’m currently learning Unity to be a game developer.
 Making 2D Hypercasual games.
 Mostly of them is prototype to see the idea.
       Also I'm learning HTML/CSS/Javascript.
 I'm usually making portfolio based one-paged websites but not in professional.